 Like most recipes that use fresh tomatoes, I generally only make this dish in the summer, when my vines are heavy with delicious garden tomatoes.
-I couldn't be bothered to make it in the winter with sub par, mealy grocery store tomatoes.
+I couldn't be bothered to make it in the winter with subpar, mealy grocery store tomatoes.

 I once tried to put the arugula on the pizza without oil, and it was a dry, bland mess.
 It needs the oil - even if it's just a little bit.
 A tablespoon or so goes a long way to coat all the arugula leaves and make them perfectly tasty.

-Once you pizza is cooked and your arugula is dressed, just pile the arugula on top of the pizza.
+Once your pizza is cooked and your arugula is dressed, just pile the arugula on top of the pizza.
 If you want, you can pop it in the oven again for a quick minute to wilt the arugula, making it a bit easier to eat.

 - Thin crust pizza dough (homemade or store bought thawed if frozen)

-- 4 tsp olive oil divided
+- 4 teaspoons olive oil, divided

-- 1 large or 2 medium tomatoes thinly sliced
+- 1 large or 2 medium tomatoes, thinly sliced

 - salt and pepper